← Illusions in the Boardroom

 The transition’s quarter-by-quarter timeline and the specific failure modes that end it.
 If the unit’s time spent on coordination obligations is rising quarter over quarter, the charter is advisory regardless of what the governance dashboard reports.

-Each executive role is affected differently by the structural corrections described in the preceding chapters.
-What follows describes, for each, what stops being governable by narrative, what new artefacts become decisive, what to stop rewarding, and what to authorise.
-First: the structural shift that applies to all of them, and the transition itself.
+Each executive role is affected differently by structural correction: what stops being governable by narrative, what new artefacts become decisive, what to stop rewarding, and what to authorise.
+First, the shift that applies to all of them.

 ...